The High Kings: Timeline

 In June 2016 the band played all 3 stages at the Isle of Wight Festival, followed by a performance at Glastonbury Festival 2016 on the Acoustic Stage.
-The band will undertake their most extensive Tour of the US in 2016 with almost 50 shows confirmed.
+The band also undertook a tour of the US in 2016.

 "Hand Me Down My Bible" was released as a single in July 2016 and quickly became played on many radio stations in Ireland to much acclaim.

-In late December, the High Kings began their Grace & Glory tour.
-The event began on 27 December in Belfast, and (as of this edit) has not ended yet.
-The album contains traditional Irish music, ranging from religious songs to pub music.
+In late December 2016, the High Kings began their Grace & Glory tour.
+The event began on 27 December 2016 in Belfast.
+The related album contained traditional Irish music, ranging from religious songs to pub music.

 In September 2017 the band announced that Martin Furey would be retiring from The High Kings, and that an announcement would be made later regarding his replacement.
 In October 2017, they announced that George Murphy would join them on a Canadian tour, and he was later added as a permanent member of The High Kings.
 Murphy continued to perform with the group from 2017 to 2019 before announcing that he would be "stepping away to focus on his solo career".
 Paul O'Brien joined the group in 2019 to replace Murphy.
 O'Brien plays the tin whistle, among other instruments.

 The High Kings announced that they would be debuting an album in November 2017, titled Decade: The Best of The High Kings.

+In June 2023, The High Kings released "The Road Not Taken", their first album consisting entirely of original music.
+One of the album's tracks, "Streets of Kinsale", features a collaboration with Steve Perry, the former lead singer of Journey.

+In 2024, the High Kings teamed up with Gaelic Storm for a co-headlining Mighty Tour II.
+The bands took turns performing first each night, and came together at the end of each show to perform a few songs together.